Black-Footed Cat

 kitten

 Black-footed cats are probably polygynous, because male territories overlap with those of up to five females, while the female ranges generally only overlap one male range.
 The mating season is from July to March.
 Females can have two litters per year, with often 1 to 3 kittens in each litter (though 1 to 2 is more usual).
 The gestation period is 59 to 68 days.
-The kittens start to venture outside their den when they are 3 weeks old, and at about 6 weeks old they are fully weaned, and can start to hunt their own prey.
+The kittens start to venture outside their den when they are 3 weeks old, and at about 6 weeks old they are fully weaned and can start to hunt their own prey.
 By five months old kittens are independent, but they may remain inside their mother's range.
-These cats are sexually mature at 1 - 2 years old.
+These cats become reproductively mature at 1-2 years of age.

 Population